ganeti/ganeti/man/gnt-network.rst

 | **list** [--no-headers] [--separator=*SEPARATOR*] [-v]
 | [-o *[+]FIELD,...*] [network...]

 Lists all existing networks in the cluster.
+If no group names are given, then all groups are included.
+Otherwise, only the named groups will be listed.

 The ``--no-headers`` option will skip the initial header line.
 The ``--separator`` option takes an argument which denotes what will be